Advanced Lab Course (FOPRA)

 Registration for the Advanced Lab Course is done via TUMonline.
 Exception is experiment 61 – you can find information on the registration at the experiment below.

 Finding a Team

 The experiments in the Advanced Lab Course are done in teams of regularly three students.
 If sufficient places are available, as an exception an experiment can be done by two students.
-Since the experiments at LMU, exclusively available for students in M. Sc.
-Quantum Science & Technology, are done in teams of two, QST students may register for TUM experiments in teams of two as well.
+The experiments at LMU, exclusively available for students in M. Sc.
+Quantum Science & Technology, are also done in teams of three.

 Ideally you find your team at the beginning of the semester.
 It makes sense, when the team members have similar interests and hence are enroled in the same study program.
 To support you in finding a team you can use the FOPRA channel in the TUM Chat.

 Select a name for your team (it is helpful to simply concatenate your three lastnames together).
 This team has to be entered at registration by every team member.